How to Report a Traumatic Birth Experience

 If you are able, add impact to your request, and story, by meeting with your MLA in person:

-1. Call/email/go to your MLA’s office and make an appointment with his/her assistant.
+1. Call/email/go to your MLA’s office and make an appointment with their assistant.

 2. Explain that you would like to meet your MLA to increase access to midwifery care.

-5. Send a follow up email with contact info, time and date of the meeting, a fact sheet and your personal story (story and fact sheet in an attached document).
+4. Send a follow up email with contact info, time and date of the meeting, and your personal story (in an attached document).

 “With the help of consumer organizations like Association for Safe Alternatives in Childbirth, midwifery became a legal and recognized profession, finally to be financially supported by our health care system7,” Dr. Benjamin Toane.